mattandersoninf/HackNJIT2018/README.md

 # ResPort
 ------
 [Hackathon Project] ResPort (RESearch PORTal) is a portal intended to be used by the students and faculty of NJIT to help bring awareness to research opportunities for students and teachers.
-While this project is not 100% ready, current functionalities include:
+While this project is not 100% ready, below are some of the current functionalities we built within 24 hours of the competition:

+Current Functionalities
+---

 Login Side:
  - Login by NJIT students only (We have functionality which ensures only NJIT students have access)